Architecture

 Advising and declaration of intent to major

-Yale College students interested in the Architecture major must submit a Declaration of Intent to Major during the spring term of their sophomore year, after taking ARCH 150, 200, and 280.
+Yale College students interested in the Architecture major must submit a Declaration of Intent to Major during the spring term of their sophomore year, after taking ARCH 150, 200, and one of the following: ARCH 280, 341, or 345.
 The Declaration of Intent to Major form must be submitted to the office of the DUS (contact DUS for deadlines) and must include the following information: name, address, telephone number, courses related to architecture already taken, and a statement of purpose.
 Students should also indicate their desired concentration at this time.
-Additionally, students must submit an electronic portfolio representative of coursework for ARCH 150, 200, and a paper from ARCH 280.
+Additionally, students must submit an electronic portfolio representative of coursework for ARCH 150, 200, and a paper from ARCH 280 (or other course approved by the DUS).
 Upon the successful completion of these requirements, students are notified in writing regarding their acceptance to the major.
 Refer to the department website for important deadlines.

 Courses in the School of Architecture Unless otherwise indicated in the course descriptions, all courses in the School of Architecture are open to majors and nonmajors with permission of the instructor and the graduate registrar.
 They are not available for the Credit/D/Fail option.
 Students are admitted on the basis of their previous coursework and previous performance.